Philip Dakin Wagoner: Early career

 Philip Dakin Wagoner was born on 24 July 1876 in Somerville, New Jersey, son of Henry G. Wagoner and Rachel Line Dakin Wagoner.

 He graduated with a degree in mechanical engineering from the Stevens Institute of Technology in Hoboken, New Jersey, in 1896.

 His thesis was typewritten, which was very unusual at the time.

 His first job was with General Electric (GE).
 By 1910 he had become president of General Vehicle Company, a GE subsidiary.

 During World War I (1914-1918) this company made airplane engines for Great Britain.

 President of Underwood

 After the war Wagoner was appointed president of the Elliott-Fisher Company, parent of the Underwood Typewriter Company and the Sundstrand Corporation.

 Wagoner was quoted in a 1923 article in Forbes as saying, "In doing business the work of a corporation or an individual has no real permanency unless it is rendering a service to business or to humanity."

 In 1927 he reorganized the company into Underwood-Elliott-Fisher, which later became the Underwood Corporation.

 John Thomas Underwood was elected chairman and Wagoner president of Underwood Elliott-Fisher.

 Wagoner had a house built on a 65 acre property in the West Mountain District of Ridgefield, Connecticut, named "Oreneca".

 This was (and is) a large and pretentious 1932 Georgian Revival style stone building.

-World War II broke out in September 1939 when Germany invaded Poland.
+World War II broke out in September 1939 when Germany and the Soviet Union invaded Poland.